thomaseichhorn/ultrasonic2root/README.md

 - run OmniPC, right click on the A-C-S image to export
 - the exported .txt file is saved in C:\Users\Public\Documents\Olympus NDT\OmniPC\Export
 - copy/move the files to your ultrasonic2root directory

+## Running the Script

+To run, source your ROOT environment with

+    $ source /your/root/path/bin/thisroot.sh

+and then run

+    $ root -l main.cc+g

+or compile with

+    $ g++ -I `root-config --incdir` -o ultrasonic.exe main.cc `root-config --libs` -std=c++0x -pedantic -Wextra

+and then run

+    $ ./ultrasonic.exe

+The input file to be used can be passed as an argument:

+    $ ./ultrasonic.exe myfile.txt

+The filename will be used for output, in this case *myfile.root*